swiftlang/swift-testing/Documentation/Proposals/NNNN-custom-test-execution-traits.md

 traits which customize test behavior.
 That way, the testing library can limit these scoped access calls to only the traits which require it.

+### Avoiding unnecessary (re-)execution

+Traits can be applied to either test functions or suites, and traits applied to suites can optionally support inheritance by implementing the `isRecursive` property of the `SuiteTrait` protocol.
+When a trait is directly applied to a test function, if the trait customizes the behavior of tests it's applied to, it should be given the opportunity to perform its custom behavior once for every invocation of that test function.
+In particular, if the test function is parameterized and runs multiple times, then the trait applied to it should perform its custom behavior once for every invocation.
+This should not be surprising to users, since it's consistent with the behavior of `init` and `deinit` for an instance `@Test` method.

+It may be useful for certain kinds of traits to perform custom logic once for _all_ the invocations of a parameterized test.
+Although this should be possible, we believe it shouldn't be the default since it could lead to work being repeated multiple times needlessly, or unintentional state sharing across tests, unless the trait is implemented carefully to avoid those problems.

+When a trait conforms to `SuiteTrait` and is applied to a suite, the question of when its custom behavior (if any) should be performed is less obvious.
+Some suite traits support inheritance and are recursively applied to all the test functions they contain (including transitively, via sub-suites).
+Other suite traits don't support inheritance, and only affect the specific suite they're applied to.
+(It's also worth noting that a sub-suite _can_ have the same non-recursive suite trait one of its ancestors has, as long as it's applied explicitly.)

+As a general rule of thumb, we believe most traits will either want to perform custom logic once for _all_ children or once for _each_ child, not both.
+Therefore, when it comes to suite traits, the default behavior should depend on whether it supports inheritance: a recursive suite trait should by default perform custom logic before each test, and a non-recursive one per-suite.
+But the APIs should be flexible enough to support both, for advanced traits which need it.

 ## Detailed design

 I propose the following new APIs: